Best chamois cream 2026: The best way to keep saddle sores at bay

 ➖ More expensive

-Chamois Butt'r Coconut feels much like the original, but is made with coconut oil and shea butter instead of mineral oils and paraffin.
-There's a slight premium to be paid to reflect the change of formula, and you can still get it in the single-serving sachets for out and about.
-There’s no women-specific pH option, but it’s still suitable for women.
+Chamois Butt'r Coconut feels similar to the original, but is made with coconut oil and shea butter, so it's more natural.
+That comes at a higher cost, of course, though you can still get single-serving sachets for out and about.
+There’s no women-specific pH option available, but it’s still suitable for women to use comfortably.

 ➕ Thick consistency